heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 curl -H 'Content-Type: application/json' -d '{"subject":"housemd","action":"use","resource":"MRT"}' http://localhost:8080/api/pdp/decide-once
 ```

 The server should return `{"decision":"INDETERMINATE"}`.
 This is expected.
 Without a `pdp.json` configuration file, the PDP has no combining algorithm defined and cannot produce a meaningful authorization decision.
 The `INDETERMINATE` response indicates that the PDP is running and accepting requests, but is not yet fully configured.
+The health endpoint at `http://localhost:8080/actuator/health` will also report `DOWN` until a valid `pdp.json` is loaded.

 5. Define the PDP combining algorithm.
 SAPL Node requires an explicit combining algorithm configuration in a `pdp.json` file.
 Without it, the PDP will always return `INDETERMINATE`.
 Create a file `pdp.json` in the data folder (e.g., `~/sapl` or `C:\sapl`).
 Set its content to:
 ```json